BismahGhafoor/AI-for-Structure-Prediction/scripts/README.md

 - This scripts automates the submission of the TF AlphaFold predictions to the HPC.
 - This script utilises Bash Shell scripting
 - You need to run the **submit_alphapulldown_alignments.sh** script prior to running this script.

+## submit_alphafold_AD_predictions.sh
+- This scripts automates the submission of the TFs (with annotated ADs) AlphaFold predictions againt p300 core domain to the HPC.
+- This script utilises Bash Shell scripting
+- You need to run the **submit_alphapulldown_AD_alignments.sh** script prior to running this script.